PostgreSQL DROP DATABASE Statement

 WITH (FORCE);Code language: PostgreSQL SQL dialect and PL/pgSQL (pgsql)

-Dropping a database #
+Dropping a database example #

 First, open the terminal and connect to your PostgreSQL database server using psql tool: